MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 *Figure 1: Calling notification scenario.*

 We would like to propose an extension to the [Notifications API](https://notifications.spec.whatwg.org/) standard for incoming call scenarios to allow the notification action buttons to be customized and also allow the application to play a ringtone.
 This capability would make the incoming call notifications, which may require a faster immediate response, clearly distinguishable from the others to the user and would also contribute to increasing accessibility on the Web.
+Moreover, browsers may also decide to increase the priority of notifications for this scenario type by making it show immediately and for a longer duration.

 ## Goals